Naoghuman/Incubator/Lib-Tile/README.md

 * Browse through all `tiles` from the tileset `Transparent Textures`.

 __Hint:__
-For the future I plan to implement the feature that the developer can define own `tilesets` based on the existing `tilesets`.
-That's mean the developer can say I will have only the [Tile]s `a, b, c` from the tileset `xy`.
-During that definition only the choosen tile images needed to be included into the target application.
+For a future version I plan to implement the feature that the developer can define own `tilesets` based on the existing `tilesets`.
+For example the developer said that he want only the [Tile]s `a, b, c` from the tileset `xy`.
+The bigest advance from this feature will be that only the choosen [Tile] images are needed to be included into the target application.

 For more informations and examples plz see the [ReadMe from Lib-Tile-Demo].